RUB-EP1/amplitude-serialization/docs/description.md

 ### Propagators

 - **`type`:** The `type` field within each propagator specifies the mathematical or physical model used to describe the propagation of a particle between interactions.
-This type is directly linked to the `lineshapes` section, where the detailed characteristics of each propagator type (e.g., resonance models like Breit-Wigner or Flatte) are defined.
+This type is directly linked to the `lineshapes` section, where the detailed characteristics of each propagator type (e.g., resonance models like Breit-Wigner or Flatté) are defined.
 The `type` essentially dictates how the propagator influences the chain's overall amplitude, based on its lineshape parameters.

 - **`spin`:** The `spin` value of a propagator indicates the spin of the particle as it propagates.
 This is crucial for determining the angular momentum conservation and spin-related effects in the interaction, influencing the selection rules and possible transitions within the chain.